jeremeh40/Gomoku-Deploy/README.md

 ### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Runs the app at [http://localhost:3000](http://localhost:3000).
+Click to view it in the browser.

 ### usage